VanceChi/bigbrain/UIUX.md

 5. Player Experience During Gameplay

-Lobby Screen (Bonus Feature): While waiting for the game to start, players see a "Please wait" message on the "Play Game" screen.
+Lobby Screen: While waiting for the game to start, players see a "Please wait" message on the "Play Game" screen.
 To make this more engaging, a simple lobby screen was implemented with a subtle loading animation (e.g., a spinning icon) and a welcoming message, improving the waiting experience and keeping players engaged.
-Question Display During Gameplay: The question display includes a countdown timer ("Time Left: 28s") and answer options as radio buttons for single-choice questions, ensuring clarity.
+Question Display During Gameplay: The question display includes a countdown time and answer options as radio buttons for single-choice questions, ensuring clarity.
 The "Submit Answer" button is highlighted in pink, making it the focal point for action, while a "Reset Answer" button provides flexibility, reducing user frustration.

 6. Results Visualization